 The goals that fill us with hope don’t need to be ground

-If you find boredom and fatigue has become your regular companions, you can always change it.
+If you find boredom and fatigue have become your regular companions, you can always change it.
 Your inner lighthouse has something to say to you.
 It is shining a light to show the way and urging you to set intentions for a satisfying life.
 All you need to do is show up, and take the first step.
 And even if it is not as simple and easy as that, why not give it a shot anyway?